By Laura Morrison, March 2014

 Unconventional opportunities in fine arts

-A career in the arts is, in a sense, inherently unconventional; as such, many MFA grads in the pursuit of a sustainable living end up walking an unconventional path.
+MFA careers in the arts are, in a sense, inherently unconventional; as such, many MFA grads in the pursuit of a sustainable living end up walking an unconventional path.
 Extending on the writing workshop, which has by now become a phenomenon, community programs and even prisons have become viable places to teach one’s craft in an intimate setting.
 Actors and studio artists may find workshop opportunities in community theater, local galleries, and myriad regional public arts agencies.
 Administrative work in the university setting can also be an attractive option, as a clerical job in a school’s art or theater departments typically provide access to libraries, studios, office space and other amenities, as well as comprehensive health care.

 It’s who you know